cmcornejocrespo/k8s-workshop/workshop-07.md

 $ kubectl get ns
 ```

-2) Deploy elastic logging stack from `workshop-06/manifests/logging` with the command below.
+### Deploy elastic logging stack from `workshop-06/manifests/logging` with the command below.

 **Command**
 ```sh
 $ kubectl create -Rf workshop-06/manifests/logging
 ```

-3) Wait until the stack is ready
+Wait until the stack is ready

 **Command**
 ```
 $ kubectl get pods --show-labels --watch -n elastic
 ```

-4) Deploy kube state metrics.
+### Deploy kube state metrics

 **Note** kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
 (See examples in the Metrics [section](https://github.com/kubernetes/kube-state-metrics/tree/master/docs#exposed-metrics).
 It is not focused on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes and pods.